Video Counselling Image

 How do you choose the best local counsellor for your specific needs?
 Not only someone with decades of professional therapy practice, but also highly competent with Skype & Zoom video technology.
 Here you'll discover why you'd choose private counselling with Dean Richardson MNCPS(Accred/Reg) in Havant (Hampshire).
-Celebrating his twenty-fifth year!
+Celebrating his twenty-sixth year!

 Counsellor Dean Richardson MNCPS (Accredited Registrant).

-• Over 24+ years applied experience 100% 100%
+• Over 25+ years applied experience 100% 100%

 • Qualified Individual (Psychodynamic) Counsellor 100% 100%